adxgun/website/content/posts/golang_automated_testing.md

 I assume you have basic knowledge of how HTTP request & response works, Golang knowledge is not essential as you can apply the principles in other languages, although many Golang specific library and semantics are used, it shouldn't be too hard to take the principles and use them in other programming environments.

 ### So what are Unit tests?
 Before we dive in, i think it's important to understand what Unit tests are.
-A Unit test is similar to what the name suggests, it is written to test a unit section or function in a particular software program, it is done to make sure a unit/function in a program behaves as expected, it is often written to mimic multiple scenario ensuring the program unit behaves as expected when tested under all these scenarios.
+A Unit test is similar to what the name suggests, it is written to test a unit section or function in a particular software program, it is done to make sure a unit/function in a program behaves as expected, it is often written to mimic multiple functional scenarios ensuring the program unit behaves as expected when tested under all these scenarios.
 One important characteristics of Unit tests is `Speed`.
-Unit tests should run very quickly because the programmer would run them multiple time during the course of programming and development.
+Unit tests should run very quickly because the programmer would run them multiple times during the course of development.

 ### The `net/http/httptest` Package
 The Go standard library does not only provide rich packages to write http servers but it also provide rich packages to test them.
 The best place to look when looking to test REST services in Go is in the `net/http/httptest` package.
 It provides a hassle free components to test http handlers.
 As we'll soon see, this package provide a way to create `http.Request` and `http.ResponseWriter` object which are important parts of any Go http handler.
 You can read more about this package [HERE - GoDoc](https://pkg.go.dev/net/http/httptest)

 ### Golang Interfaces
-*Don't worry - I am not moving away from our topic.* Interfaces in Golang are very essential when writing tests - especially unit tests.
+*Don't worry - I am not moving away from our topic.* Interfaces in Golang are essential when writing tests - especially unit tests.
 They provide an excellent way to abstract concrete implementation of a logical function.
 Consider an example below:

 ```go